Beaver

 Conservation and Management

 The Department supports a comprehensive approach to beaver management in California that is responsive to conservation needs and reported human-beaver conflict, such as property damage (depredation).
-The conservation and management of this keystone species is supported through the implementation of various nature-based solutions.
+The conservation and management of this keystone species is supported through the implementation of various nature-based solutionsnature-based solutions(opens in new tab).
 The Department also strive to provide funding to partners in conservation conducting restoration projects that can benefit the beaver.

 Historically, beavers used to live in nearly every stream in North America with an estimated population of 100-200 million.
 Human exploitation and eradication efforts reduced those populations to approximately 10-15 million beavers today.
 Learn more!